JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 .. note::

    There is currently no support for GNU on S4, because recent updates to ``hdf5`` require a newer version of ``mpich`` (or other MPI library) than available on the system.
+Also, for spack-stack-1.7.0, S4 is the only system that uses ``zlib`` instead of ``zlib-ng`` due to the issues described in https://github.com/JCSDA/spack-stack/issues/1055.

 ------------------------------------------------
 Amazon Web Services Parallelcluster Ubuntu 20.04